- 38 US States Now Feature Legal Domestic Sports Betting, Plus D.C.!

 New Jersey was victorious in their historic Supreme Court case where they are argued that PASPA violates their rights as they tried to authorize sports betting in 2014.
 SCOTUS ruled that PASPA was indeed unconstitutional and rendered the law null and void and has therefore placed the authority to regulate sports wagering into the hands of the individual states.

-After the PASPA ban was lifted states started legalizing domestic sports betting at alarming rates.
-Today more than 1/2 the US states offer some form of legalized sports betting.
+After the PASPA ban was lifted, lawmakers started legalizing domestic sports betting immediately.
+Today more than 70% the country offers some form of domestically legalized sports betting.
 Even sports betting in Puerto Rico, while technically not a state, has been authorized.

 Make Your Voice Heard